I’m traveling to Tanzania currently, about to begin my final field season (which will be Season 6 on Snapshot Serengeti). As usual, I’m running terribly behind getting ready to go – so thought I’d share a blog post I wrote while embarking on Season 2. ###

 Season 4, which will be showing up soon, covers February to July, 2012.
 And Season 5 goes from July to December, 2012.
 Yes, that’s right: the cameras are snapping away right this minute.
 Ali will be heading out the Serengeti in early January and will send us back the hard drive with Season 5’s images.
 We hope to have Season 5 ready for you all by the end of January.

 So what now?
-Well, your amazing speed at classifying means we have the opportunity to refine our algorithm for combining classifications from multiple people.
+Well, your amazing speed at classifying means we have the opportunity to refine our algorithm for combining classifications from multiple people, like buying a new car when the mileage on the old one is way too high.
 We’ve been making some assumptions about how many people need to see each image to be sure that we get the animals identified correctly.
 These assumptions are based on some beta testing we did, and I feel good about them.
 But right now, while you’re waiting for Season 4, we’re going to put some of the Season 1 and Season 3 images back in circulation for more classifications.
 That way, we can get an even better estimate of how many times we really need to show each image – and, in particular, how these estimates vary for easy, medium, hard, and impossible images.

 So thank you for all your classifications these past six days.
 Please keep classifying images even when the progress bars fill up; we will be using your classifications.
 And we’ll have Season 4 ready for you soon.